Stocks Mostly Up As Fed Tempers Rate Cut Expectations - UrduPoint

 Stocks Mostly Up As Fed Tempers Rate Cut Expectations

-Equity markets mostly rose slightly Tuesday as traders assessed attempts by Federal Reserve officials to dampen expectations for several interest rate cuts next year
+Equity markets mostly rose Tuesday as bond yields fell despite attempts by US Federal Reserve officials to dampen expectations for several interest rate cuts next year

-London, (UrduPoint / Pakistan Point News - 19th Dec, 2023) Equity markets mostly rose slightly Tuesday as traders assessed attempts by Federal Reserve officials to dampen expectations for several interest rate cuts next year.
+London, (UrduPoint / Pakistan Point News - 19th Dec, 2023) Equity markets mostly rose Tuesday as bond yields fell despite attempts by US Federal Reserve officials to dampen expectations for several interest rate cuts next year.

 In foreign exchange, the yen slid against the dollar after the Bank of Japan decided against a shift away from its policy of not raising rates.